hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 Based on all these thoughts, double trouble has created an initial agile roadmaps implementation.

 It focuses on all the mentioned concepts and can be seen here: https://flyck.gitlab.io/agile-roadmaps/

+## New Roadmaps, new mechanisms

+Demonstrate the line of command which is enabled through kpis, hypothesis and iterations all on one board.

 ## Is a new roadmap really needed?